Skip to main content

 5. Suggest a Professional Conversation

 Avoid generic closings.
-Propose a technical discussion, lab walkthrough, or short meeting about workflow expectations.
+Instead, propose a technical discussion, lab walkthrough, or a brief meeting to discuss workflow expectations.

 See how to close